 Brilliant is best for students who are self-starters and catch on to new concepts easily.
 You may want to assign Brilliant's problems primarily for at-home practice, or challenge high-achieving kids to complete problems for extra credit.
 You can also encourage students to explore topics that you don't have time to cover in class.
 When you create your own account, you'll be able to post specific problems for your students; you can use hashtags to mark which ones you'd like them to complete.
-Encourage kids to post their own questions or share interesting problems they find on Brilliant with the class.
-Math teachers can encourage their students to check out the helpful Techniques section, which offers succinct descriptions of ideas like Parallel Lines, the Law of Cosines, and Uniform Circular Motion accompanied by a few examples.
+Encourage kids to post their own questions to the community or share interesting problems they find on Brilliant with the class.
+Encourage your students also to check out the helpful built-in wiki section, which offers succinct descriptions of ideas like Parallel Lines, the Law of Cosines, and Uniform Circular Motion accompanied by a few examples.
 Brilliant could be improved by adding a teacher dashboard to easily track student progress, however.